iljakalistratov/Code39Encoder/README.md

 src/draw_fat_white_line.asm # draws a fat (3px) vertical white line

+src/read_input.asm # opens the input dialog

-src/determine_length_of_string.asm # function to determine length of a string
+src/analyze_input.asm # function to process the input

+src/read_input.asm # opens the input dialog

-src/encode.asm # function to convert every char of the string
+src/encode.asm # function to convert every char of the string and draw it on the Bitmap Display

-src/process_star.asm # function to draw the Code39 Code of the char "*"

-src/process_one.asm # function to draw the Code39 Code of the char "1"

-src/process_two.asm # function to draw the Code39 Code of the char "2"
+src/create_pattern.asm # the draw function of every char in the alphabet is handled in this file

+src/print_input.asm # function that prints the size and the content of the input string -> this function was only used for debugging

 test/test1.asm - test9.asm # 9 unit tests for featureA

 ## Test
-Screenshot that shows succedded (unit) tests
+Due to lack of time, there are no unit tests in this project.